Joe-Kimani-21/Week1_Prep/README.md

 -   [Design](#design)
 -   [Authors Info](#author-info)
 ## Description
-This a portfolio website that offers professional info about the author
+This a portfolio website that offers professional info about the author.
+The project consists of several sections describing the authors work background, skills, technologies and contact information.

 ## Usage